AbdulRaouf8301/FullStack_Project/README.md

-It is a Frontend and Serverend Project.It is a Employee Performance project and I have used html,css,javaScript and for serverend Springboot technologies.
+It is a Frontend and Serverend Project.It is a Employee Performance project and I have used Html,CSS,JavaScript,Bootstrap controls and for serverend Springboot technologies.Im working on angular technology.